We’re here to set the record straight – Madrid is super vegan-friendly.

-We use the ultimate title sparingly and only for places where we’ve lived at least a few months and can do in-depth research (yum) with repeated visits (yum yum).
-Our only other comprehensive vegan guide thus far has been our Ultimate Vegan Guide to Salt Lake City.
+Our only other “ultimate” vegan guide thus far has been our Ultimate Vegan Guide to Salt Lake City.
 While you may not be able to try everything like us, we hope to narrow things down for you so you can spend more time enjoying Madrid.

 Tips for Eating Out in Spain

 Keep in mind Spanish meal time hours: lunch is from 1 – 4 pm, and dinner/tapas between 8 – 11 pm (sometimes on weekends places will serve until midnight).
 You won’t be able to order food in between.
-Eating out may take a little more time planning and consciousness than in other places, but it’s well worth it.
+Eating at vegan restaurants in Madrid may take more time planning than you’re used to but it’s well worth it.
 Also, note that big western style breakfast isn’t really a thing here.
 Also, the Spanish do not like spicy hot dishes – that’s Mexico and other Latin American countries you’re thinking of.
 If it’s labeled picante it may be bold in some flavor, but hardly spicy to our American standards (and we’re not that into spicy).